 Library & Drawing Room

-This room probably should have been called the silk room.
+This room probably should have been called the silk room due to the use of the fabric throughout.

-From the French silk poplin walls to the claret silk damask curtains.
+From the French silk poplin walls to the claret silk damask curtains, the room is perfectly adorned.

 The room is considered the Library only due to the bookcases that line one wall.
 They are reproductions.